volkamerlab/teachopencadd/README.md

 * [TeachOpenCADD Jupyter Notebooks: Talktorials 1-10](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0351-x>`).
 * [TeachOpenCADD KNIME workflows](TBA)

-It will help measure the impact of our research and future funding!
+It will help measure the impact of the TeachOpenCADD platform and future funding!

 ```
 @article{TeachOpenCADD2019,